 The Social Security Administration and the OIG (Office of the Inspector General) announce they have opened four new Disability Investigation Anti-Fraud Units across the country.

 These new units added to the existing program are called CDI (The Cooperative Disability Investigations).
-The CDI units identify, investigate, and help to prevent Social Security Disability fraud.
+The CDI units identify, investigate, and help to prevent fraudulent use of Social Security Disability benefits.

 The new offices are in Cheyenne, Wyoming, Las Vegas, Nevada, Manchester, New Hampshire, and Omaha, Nebraska.